crossplane-contrib/provider-aws/CODE_GENERATION.md

 }
 ```

-If the external-name is decided by AWS after the creation, then you
+If the external-name is decided by AWS after the creation (like in most EC2
-need to inject `postCreate` to set the crossplane resource external-name to
+resources such as `vpc-id` of `VPC`), then you need to inject `postCreate` to
+set the crossplane resource external-name to the unique identifier of the
-the unique identifier of the resource, for eg see [`apigatewayv2`](https://github.com/crossplane/provider-aws/blob/master/pkg/controller/apigatewayv2/api/setup.go#L77)
+resource, for eg see [`apigatewayv2`](https://github.com/crossplane/provider-aws/blob/master/pkg/controller/apigatewayv2/api/setup.go#L77)
 You can discover what you can inject by inspecting `zz_controller.go` file.

 ### Readiness Check

 Every managed resource needs to report its readiness.
 We'll do that in `postObserve`
 call like the following:

 ```golang
 func postObserve(_ context.Context, cr *svcapitypes.Backup, resp *svcsdk.DescribeBackupOutput, obs managed.ExternalObservation, err error) (managed.ExternalObservation, error) {
 	if err != nil {